WEPN-FM: "Smooth R&B and Classic Soul" (1995–2012)

 In April 2001, WRKS became the New York home for the nationally syndicated Tom Joyner Morning Show, as Isaac Hayes chose not to renew his contract with the station; he remained for a few months to host the local segments within the program (known on the station as The Tom Joyner Morning Show with Isaac Hayes).
-Joyner's first stint on WRKS lasted only two years; the station picked up his program again in the Spring of 2011.
+Joyner's first stint on WRKS lasted only two years.
+D. L. Hughley was brought on to host The D. L. Hughley Morning Show in July 2009.
+Emmis planned to syndicate the show, but after a dispute between Emmis and a proposed distributor over who would pay his salary, Hughley left the station and the program was cancelled on August 7, 2010.
+The station picked up Joyner's program again in 2011.
 In 2003, author and "relationship expert" Michael Baisden became host of the afternoon show, which later became syndicated nationally in January 2005.

-In early September 2010, the slogan for the station, "Old School & Today's R&B," changed to "'80s, '90s & Today's R&B," which included dropping most pre-1979 titles.
-This would later change to "Classic Soul & Today's R&B," which would last until the station's demise in 2012.
+In early September 2010, the slogan for the station, "Old School & Today's R&B", changed to "'80s, '90s & Today's R&B", which included dropping most pre-1979 titles.
+This would later change to "Classic Soul & Today's R&B", which would last until the station's demise in 2012.

+Following the death of Whitney Houston—who was born in nearby Newark, New Jersey—on February 11, 2012, WRKS dedicated the subsequent weekend to commemorating her career, including tributes by the station's staff and alumni, and listener phone-ins.

-Notable station radio personalities during the KISS-FM years included:
+Notable station personalities during the Kiss years included: